 3. Don’t skimp on building brand assets

+You may be managing your PR on a budget but don’t be unprofessional.
 Your logo, signage, literature and even your email footer all deliver opportunities to reinforce your brand.
 They are key to projecting your brand image and building customer confidence, so don’t be tempted to DIY – engage a reputable graphic designer.
 A consistent, professional image is worth paying for.

 4. Find your company voice – and train them if needed